Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 sysadmin Base Directory in your mounted CentOS system.

-partition (which is NOT currently mounted under /home
+partition (which is NOT currently mounted under /home) and note

 that all the accounts have numeric owners and groups.